uicscribe/yonseiuicscribe/src/content/2020/06/2020-06-22-the-challenges-for-new-ras-of-the-covid-year/index.md

 ---
-title: "The challenges for new RAs of the COVID year"
+title: "[COVID-19 Report] The challenges for new RAs of the COVID year"
 date: "2020-06-22"
 author: "Yoonsoo Lee"
 category: "Interviews"